KeldenPDorji/AS2025SWE302/Practicals/Practical_1/README.md

    - Clean, modern design with Tailwind CSS
    - Smooth transitions and animations
    - Intuitive user interactions
-   - Visual feedback for all actions
+   - Visual feedback for all actions.

 ---